ueberdosis/blog/content/blog/13/post.md

 Some people like to work on side projects and have enough time to work on them, but it’s okay not to do that.
 You have to recharge and shouldn’t feel bad for doing so.
 For example, Alex Muench is a designer for Todoist and Twist, both excellent products, but you know what?
 He isn’t working on a side project.

-> No energy for side projects atm
+> Alex Muench: “No energy for side projects atm”<br>
-> – Alex Muench

 ## In the morning
 Marcel Bachran, a fantastic designer, is having a 4-day-week.
 Though, he seems not to work on his side projects on the fifth day.

-> Before work or directly after work during the week because then I’m already in productive mode.
+> Marcel Bachran: “Before work or directly after work during the week because then I’m already in productive mode.”<br>
-> – Marcel Bachran

 We’re currently doing it like Marcel and work on our side projects before 10 am and after 5 pm.
 It’s great to start your day with a fresh mind and focus on your side project right away.
 The downside is, you have to stop at a certain point to start your day job.

 ## In the evening
 I like the discipline of Stefan Zweifel, who has built his Software as a Service over months, with 4 hours/week or less.

-> At max, two evenings per week for 2 hours.
-> Not too short, not too long.
+> Stefan Zweifel: “At max, two evenings per week for 2 hours.
+Not too short, not too long.”<br>
-> – Stefan Zweifel

 It’s also a good point that you shouldn’t choose too short time slots.
 Half an hour is sufficient to answer messages or do some smaller tasks, but it’s probably not enough to tackle a complicated task.
 I also like what James wrote, another excellent user interface designer:

-> Late at night.
+> James: “Late at night.”<br>
-> – James

 What I like about *night shifts* is the quietness.
 No phone that rings, no notifications, no meetings.
 There is no interruption, and it’s (more or less) open end.
 On the other hand, it can be hard to come to an end.
 And don’t forget, the best productivity hack is eight hours of sleep, don’t sacrifice too much of it.

 ## Weekends
 What if you’d work on your projects on weekends?
 Depending on your lifestyle, you probably have plenty of time, and maybe less interruptions then.
 That’s is what Jethro is doing:

-> Mostly on weekends, specifically Saturdays
+> Jethro May: “Mostly on weekends, specifically Saturdays”<br>
-> – Jethro May

 I like that he focuses on one day of the weekend, so there’s still one day to recharge.
 For me, working six days per week is too much.
 I can do that for two or three weeks, that’s all.
 I need a few days off then.